raytroop/raytroop.github.io/source/_posts/lc-osc.md

 ## reference

-P. Andreani and A. Bevilacqua, "Harmonic Oscillators in CMOS—A Tutorial Overview," in *IEEE Open Journal of the Solid-State Circuits Society*, vol. 1, pp. 2-17, 2021 [[pdf](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9530265)]

 A. A. Abidi and D. Murphy, "How to Design a Differential CMOS LC Oscillator," in IEEE Open Journal of the Solid-State Circuits Society, vol. 5, pp. 45-59, 2025 [[https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10818782](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10818782)]